nightconcept/boba-site/project/boba-syntax.md

 }
 ```

 This approach to error handling makes your code cleaner and more reliable.
-In the next chapter, we'll explore how to use classes to create more complex objects with both data and behavior.
+But what happens when a function that can fail also needs to clean up resources, like closing a file?
+In the next chapter, we'll see how `defer` solves this problem perfectly.

 Welcome to the next step in your Boba journey!
 We've seen how to handle potential problems with `Result` and `?`.
 Now, let's learn how to make sure our program always cleans up after itself, no matter what happens.